pkaplan5/kickstarter-analysis/README.md

 One possible limitation fo the dataset is that a data sub-category for genre of plays for campaigns is not provided.
 The genre may have impacted the success and failure rates for campaigns.

 An additonal analysis of the range between goal and pledged amounts could be performed to provide additional insight into the kickstarter campaigns.
+The addition of genre for plays to the main data set would be useful to be able to provide additional insight into succesful kick starter campaigns in the form of a pie chart.